fyne-io/developer.fyne.io/tour/layout/boxlayout.md

 A horizontal box layout, created with `layout.NewHBoxLayout()` creates an arrangement of items in a single row.
-Every item in the box will have it's width set to it's `MinSize().Width` and the height will be equal for all items, the largest of all the `MinSize().Height` values.
+Every item in the box will have its width set to its `MinSize().Width` and the height will be equal for all items, the largest of all the `MinSize().Height` values.
 The layout can be used in a container or you can use the box widget `widget.NewHBox()`.

 A vertical box layout is similar but it arranges items in a column.
-Each item will have it's height set to minimum and all the widths will be equal, set to the largest of the minimum widths.
+Each item will have its height set to minimum and all the widths will be equal, set to the largest of the minimum widths.

 To create an expanding space between elements (so that some are left